 - Total General Fund Budget Expenditures for the LCAP year listed in the LCAP Budget Summary did not correspond to the district's Adopted Budget.
 We recommended that the total be updated to the General Fund Budget Expenditures listed within the district's Adopted Budget.
 The district implemented our recommendation. - Total Funds Budgeted for Planned Actions/Services to Meet the Goals in the LCAP year listed in the LCAP Budget Summary did not total all expenditures listed in the LCAP.
 We recommended that the total be updated to correspond to all dollars listed in the LCAP year.
-The district implemented our recommendation. - A description of the General Fund Budget Expenditures not included in the LCAP was omitted.
-We recommended that a description be added.
-The district implemented our recommendation. - Total projected Local Control Funding Formula (LCFF) revenues for the LCAP year listed in the LCAP Budget Summary did not correspond to the district's LCFF calculator.
-We recommended that the total be updated to correspond to the district's LCFF calculator.
-The district implemented our recommendation. - Certain estimated actual expenditures identified in the Annual Update did not have a corresponding dollar amount.
-We recommended that all estimated actual expenditures include dollar amounts, even if zero.
-The district implemented our recommendation. - Certain goals, actions, and services listed within the district's LCAP did not contain source or budget reference.
-We recommended that all goals, actions, and services contain all required items in accordance with the LCAP template.
-The district implemented our recommendation. - Certain goals, actions, and services listed within the district's LCAP contained a budget reference that did not correspond to the type of planned action/service listed as per the California School
+The district implemented our recommendation. - Certain estimated actual expenditures identified in the Annual Update did not have a corresponding dollar amount or source.
+We recommended that all estimated actual expenditures include dollar an amount, even if zero, and a source.
+The district implemented our recommendation.